Smoking and barbecuing food are becoming increasingly popular in many homes today.

 - Not for beginners, but perfect for pit masters.
 You’ll need a good understanding of smoking to operate this smoker.
 And you’ll need to be hands-on to ensure that the temperature and fuel levels are always optimal.

 - Due to their large size, they’re terrible at fuel efficiency.
 You’ll burn through a lot of wood, charcoal, or pellets with this smoker.

 - Hot spots tend to develop nearer the heat source, but most offset smokers come with in-built tuning plates, which need to be regularly moved around to evenly distribute heat around the smoker.

 What could be more American than barbecue smoking?
 We excel at it and need the perfect appliances to give the best results.
 Smokers are significant investments, so care should be taken when choosing one.
 Consider your barbecue skills level, budget, preferred fuel source, storage space available and your primary reason for smoking before making your choice.

 Bear in mind that decent smokers on the lower end start at around the $400 mark, while the more high-end smokers can go for as much as $1000.

 Your decision will come down to what you want your smoker to do for you, the amount of time you have to dedicate to barbecue smoking, and how much money you have to commit to buying your ultimate smoker.
-Check out our comprehensive guide on electric smokers, perfect for those looking to start out in the world of barbecue smoking.
+Check out our guide on electric smokers, it’s perfect for those looking to start out in the world of barbecue smoking.